Can You Get Pregnant Despite IUD?

 - 🤔 Could my symptoms be early signs of pregnancy?
 Free Test

 - Take a deep breath!
 Even if you are pregnant, nothing has to be done immediately.
 First, take the time to calm down and collect your thoughts.

 - Take the free Online Pregnancy Test!
 You will receive an individual assessment of your symptoms and concerns.

-- Even with an IUD, you can still take a home pregnancy test in order to gain some certainty.
-The article "How Does a Pregnancy Test Work?" will provide you with information on when and how to take the test.
+- Even with an IUD, you can still take a home pregnancy test to gain some certainty.
+The article "How Does a Pregnancy Test Work?" will provide information on when and how to take the test.

 Unplanned Pregnancy Despite IUD — Now What?